 ADISH "Fall-Winter '23 - Stolen Meadows-"

-Before strict boundaries were established, pastoralists moved freely between Ottoman territory and Bedouin tribal lands, with unimpeded access to pasture.
-Under Israeli rule, Palestinians' freedom of movement has been severely restricted, with vast areas of the West Bank designated as "no-go zones."
+Before the hard border was imposed, herders could move freely between Ottoman and Bedouin tribal lands, with unimpeded access to pastures.
+Under Israeli rule, Palestinian freedom of movement has been greatly restricted, and large swaths of the West Bank have been designated "no-go zones."

-Other tactics such as demolishing houses, military training with live fire, road blockades, and the destruction and contamination of water tanks are all part of a systematic effort to force Palestinians off their land and into militarized enclaves.
-This is part of an ongoing effort.
-Crackdowns on popular resistance and blocking access to communities by solidarity activists are commonplace.
-Israeli settlement projects have further isolated these remote communities from their economic and communal ties to cities such as Yatta, Hebron, Nablus, and Jenin.
+"Home demolitions, live-fire military drills, roadblocks, the destruction and pollution of water tanks and other tactics are all part of a systematic attempt to drive Palestinians off their land and into militarized enclaves.
+Cracking down popular resistance and denying solidarity activists access to communities is commonplace.
+The Israeli settlement project further isolates these peripheral communities from their economic and communal ties to cities such as Yatta, Hebron, Nablus and Jenin.

-Meanwhile, Israeli agriculture is thriving in the West Bank.
-Settler outposts use agriculture and ranching as tactics to illegally control large tracts of Palestinian pasture, violently preventing Palestinians from accessing it.
+Meanwhile, Israeli agriculture thrives in the West Bank.
+Settler outposts use agriculture and livestock farming as tactics to illegally control vast areas of Palestinian pastureland, violently preventing Palestinian access to the land.
 As a result of these repressive moves, Palestinian shepherds live under constant threat.
-In recent years, attacks by armed Israeli settlers and soldiers have increased, resulting in serious injuries and even death to Palestinians.
+In recent years, attacks by armed Israeli settlers and soldiers have increased, leaving Palestinians seriously injured and even killed.

-This season's collection centers on the plight of the Palestinian people's struggle for freedom and dignity, emphasizing the importance of agriculture and pastoralism in their livelihood and traditions.
-The rugged workwear, mostly produced in occupied Palestine, speaks to the resilience and solidity of the community.
-Wool tailoring, the first since Fall/Winter 2019, is sourced from both local Bedouin shepherds and Japanese producers.
-The focus is on earth tones in various shades of brown, green, cream and grey, evoking the region's natural landscape, which is an integral part of the shepherds' lives and traditions.
+This season's collection centers on the plight of the Palestinian people's struggle for freedom and dignity, highlighting the importance of agriculture and pastoralism to their livelihoods and traditions.
+The sturdy workwear, produced mostly in occupied Palestine, speaks to the resilience and strength of the community.
+Wool tailoring, the first since Autumn/Winter 2019, is sourced from both local Bedouin shepherds and Japanese producers.
+The focus on earthy colors in various shades of brown, green, cream and grey evokes the region's natural landscapes, which are essential to the shepherds' lives and traditions.

-Ongoing partnerships with craft workshops in occupied Palestine and Israel are key to Adish's mission to preserve culture through craft.
-In particular, the Rakia Weaving Initiative uses wool obtained from Bedouin shepherds to create nasiji, a traditional Bedouin handloom, which will be incorporated into tassels on sweatshirts and sweatpants this season.
-It is being Manajel, a type of Bedouin needlework that looks like a strip of embroidery, adorns a selection of wool pants and jackets.
+Ongoing partnerships with craft ateliers in occupied Palestine and Israel are key to Adish's mission to preserve culture through craft.
+Among them is the Rakiya Weaving Initiative, which uses wool from Bedouin shepherds to create traditional Bedouin handwoven nasij, which this season is featured as tassels on sweatshirts and sweatpants.
+Managel, a type of Bedouin needlework that resembles a single strip of embroidery, adorns a selection of woolen trousers and jackets.

-Traditional embroidery motifs originating from Bedouin villages include scorpion branches, star discs, and fruitless palm trees.
-New graphics on T-shirts and hooded sweatshirts feature high-contrast abstracted aerial shots of herds in rhythmic formations and the shearing process.
+Traditional embroidered motifs from Bedouin villages include scorpion branches, star disks and fruitless palm trees, while new graphics on t-shirts and hooded sweatshirts feature abstracted aerial shots of flocks in rhythmic formations and high-contrast depictions of the shearing process.